What Is Breast Augmentation?

 An incision is created in the underarm area.
 The breast implant is then inserted through this incision and precisely guided into the breast pocket.
 The transaxillary approach can only be utilized for saline breast implants since the implant must be filled after placement.

 During the actual procedure, an incision will be made in the crease below the breasts (inframammary), around the areola (periareolar), or in the armpit (transaxillary), depending on what was determined prior to surgery.
 Through this incision, our surgeon will carefully insert the breast implants.
 In most primary breast augmentation procedures, our doctor will place the implants below the chest muscle (subpectoral/submuscular).
 This approach typically allows for both the most natural-looking results and better long-term support of the breast implant and the implant pocket.
-In rare cases, our plastic surgeon may recommend a subglandular (over the chest muscle) approach.
+In rare cases, our plastic surgeons may recommend a subglandular (over the chest muscle) approach.
 This technique may be indicated for patients who have had a previous subglandular augmentation and are undergoing a revision breast surgery to replace the implants.

 Once the implants are situated, the incisions will be meticulously closed via tiny sutures.
 The entire breast augmentation procedure usually takes about one hour to perform, and patients are generally able to return home with the help and supervision of a loved one.

 What Is Breast Augmentation Recovery Like?